vfayosp/project_aidl2022/README.md

 **1 - Data explotation and cleaning**: Some of the drugs, proteins and diseases were duplicated or triplicated so they were represented multiple times in the data.
 We kept just one instance of each if the rows or columns were identical and we deleted all the representtions if there was a slightly difference.
 The sparsity of our data was calculated there.

-**2 - Data Preparation for each model**: We obliged (separately) each dataset to each row to have at least two interactions and to each column to at least have one.
+**R script**: We obliged (separately) each dataset to each row to have at least two interactions and to each column to at least have one.
 We did that not just for the data we cleaned but also computing the transpose to drug_protein in order tdo have protein_drug.

-**3 - Data Preparation for the model with context**: We obliged each dataset to each row to have at least two interactions and to each column to at least have one.
+**2 - Data Preparation for the model with context**: We obliged each dataset to each row to have at least two interactions and to each column to at least have one.
 It has been done in a way that the drugs, diseases and proteins kept are the same in all three dataframes.
 Also, we divided the data in train and test by selecting randonly one of the interactions of each row and keeping it as test saving the others for train.

 Train and test dataframes have been generated with the *random split* approach [5].
 This is based on selecting only one random item of each user for testing.
 Although this scheme has been changed to use the last interaction (from time point of view, leave one last item), our dataset and the approach of our analysis do not allow for a the temporal approach.